A Posteriori Error Bounds for Two Point Boundary Value Problems: A Green's Function Approach: A Sharper Bound

-where the subscript $j$ on $\|\cdot\|_j$ indicates that the supremum is taken only over $[t_{j-1},t_j]$. $E_j$ and $F_j$ are defined in (\ref{Ej_def}) and (\ref{Fj_def}) respectively.
-In bounding $R_j$ on $[t_{j-1},t_j]$ a means for analytically bounding the error term in the Taylor series expansion of $A(t)$ is needed.
-This can be achieved from an interval matrix valued extension for $A(t)$ and its derivatives.
-To bound the polynomial terms in the $R_j$, $E_j$, and $F_j$'s we use the simple method of summing the bounds on the norms of each monomial.
+To bound $R_i(t)$, the ODE residual (\ref{P_ODE_resid}), on $[t_{i-1},t_i]$ a means for analytically bounding the error term in the Taylor series expansion of $A_i(t)$ is needed.
+This can be achieved from an interval matrix valued extension for $A_i(t)$ and its derivatives.

-Finally, to use (\ref{F_inv_bound}) to bound the norm of $F^{-1}$ a machine computable bound on $\|H\|$ is needed.
+To use (\ref{F_inv_bound}) to bound the norm of $F^{-1}$ a machine computable bound on $\|H\|$ is needed.

-The leading order term in $N$ of the complexity of computing these quantities by the above formulae is $\mathcal{O}(n^3N^2)$ where $n$ is the dimension of the ODE system.
+Using interval arithmetic, interval matrix enclosures of $P_i(t)$, $Q_j(t)$, $A_j(t)$ etc. can be computed and used to bound the matrix products in \req{I-FH_bound2_1}, \req{I-FH_bound2_2}, and \req{H_bound}.
+This leads to an algorithm whose complexity has $\mathcal{O}(n^3N^2)$ as its leading order term in $N$, where $n$ is the dimension of the ODE system.
 In particular, it does not depend on $m$, and so from the point of view of complexity, the degree of $\tilde\Phi$ can be set as high as is necessary for the Taylor series errors over the subintervals to be negligible, making the boundary conditions and jump terms the main sources of error.
-Parallelizing the computation of these bounds is straightforward.\\
+Parallelizing the computation of these bounds is straightforward.

-These results are summarized in the following theorem. \begin{theorem} Let $Y_1$ and $Y_2$ be defined by (\ref{Y1_def}) and (\ref{Y2_def}) respectively and consider the two point BVP $F[v]=(r,w)$ defined by $F:Y_1\rightarrow Y_2$,
+Our main result can be summarized in the following theorem. \begin{theorem} Let $Y_1$ and $Y_2$ be defined by (\ref{Y1_def}) and (\ref{Y2_def}) respectively and consider the two point BVP $F[v]=(r,w)$ defined by $F:Y_1\rightarrow Y_2$,

 where $A(t):[0,1]\rightarrow \mathbb{R}^{n\times n}$ is piecewise $C^m$ on the mesh $\{t_i\}_{i=0}^N$ for some $m\geq 1$ and $B_i\in\mathbb{R}^{n\times n}$.